This post may contain affiliate links. If you make a purchase through links on our site, we may earn a commission. Please read our disclosure policy.

 1. Pour the batter into the pan and add the sliced peach on top.
 Using a spatula, pour the batter on top of the melted butter in the baking dish.
 Do not mix the butter and batter together.
 While the cobbler is baking, the butter and batter will combine.
 Layer the sliced peaches directly on top of the batter in the baking pan.

 • When adding the peaches to the top of the batter, make sure to pour any residual juices that collect in the bottom of the bowl into the batter.
-These juices are additional sweetness and flavor, and the liquid will not change the consistency of the cobbler once baked.
+These juices add additional sweetness and flavor, and the liquid will not change the consistency of the cobbler once baked.

 Top of peach cobbler after coming out of the oven showing golden top and slices of peaches.